Back to Blog

 • Better: "Diagram showing how AI search engines interpret images alongside text"

 AI systems combine alt text with surrounding content to confirm understanding.
-If they conflict, the image is often ignored.
+If they conflict, the image is often ignored entirely.

 Page Context and Placement Signals